jamesrgregg/1947-explore/README.md

 Findings: Installed locally via Docker image and noted several issues where it did not work as expected.
 Decided to continue explore with Linux Foundation.

+Heavy lift as this would require dedicated infrastructure and coordination with the Linux Foundation.

 ### Sonatype - NexusIQ
 The Linux Foundation offers Nexus IQ to the community - Free.